janek1842/progress_documentation-/README.md

 MyZipp - simple program for making zip files both for files and directories

-Finance Assistant - login/register background in JavaFx for future project
+FinanceAssistant - login/register background in JavaFx for future project